faassen/happy-search-bubbles/README.md

 # Happy Search Bubbles

-NOTE: this is very much a work in progress, and this text below is ideal science fiction
+NOTE: this is very much a work in progress, and this text below is describes goals, not the current implementation.

 What is Happy Search Bubbles?
 It's a way to have fulltext search over a section of the web and topic you are interested in.
 For each topic, you select the web